Purley Oaks railway station

 The ticket office (staffed for part of the day) is on the island platform with two self-service ticket machines in the subway beneath the station.

 A short walk away from Purley Oaks is Sanderstead railway station, also in zone 6, with services to Victoria and East Grinstead.

 History

 A 1905 Railway Clearing House map of lines around Purley Oaks.

 The station was opened by the London Brighton and South Coast Railway on 5 November 1899 as part of the improvements to the main line and the opening of the Quarry Line.

-Platform 1 was gutted by fire in 1989, destroying Croydon Model Railway Society's clubrooms.
+Platform 1 was gutted by fire in 1989, destroying Croydon Model Railway Society's clubrooms..
+Following the fire, the original station building became derelict and never reopened, and was subsequently demolished at some point between 2000 and 2005, leaving just the small entrance today on the west side..